 As summer winds down, families of school-aged children scramble to get backpacks, clothes and other supplies ready for the new school year.
 But one of the most important yet often overlooked necessities is healthy vision.

 As children grow and change from year to year, so do their eyes and vision.
-School demands intense visual involvement, including reading, writing, computer and chalkboard/smartboard work.
-Even physical education and sports require strong vision.
-If their eyes aren’t up to the task, a child may feel tired, have trouble concentrating, and have problems in school.
+School demands intense visual involvement.
+It doesn't matter if children are in the classroom or learning from home.
+Learning can involve reading, writing, computer and chalkboard/smartboard work.
+Even physical education and sports need strong vision.
+If their eyes aren’t up to the task, a child may feel tired and have trouble concentrating and learning.

 Sometimes parents can tell if their child has a vision problem.
-For instance, their child may squint, hold reading material very close to their face, or complain about things appearing blurry.
-However, there are some less obvious signs of vision problems.
+Their child may squint or hold reading material very close to their face.
+They may also complain about things appearing blurry.
+There are some less obvious signs of vision problems as well.

-Here are four signs that could point to possible vision problems in kids.
+Here are four subtle signs that could point to vision problems in kids.

-Your child might seem to quickly lose interest in games, projects or activities that require using their eyes for an extended period of time.
+Your child might seem to quickly lose interest in games, projects or other lengthy activities.

 As your child reads (aloud or silently), they may have difficulty seeing to keep track of where they are on the page.

 Your child may avoid reading, drawing, playing games or doing other projects that need up-close focus.
 Children can be subtle about it and not tell you about the trouble they are having.

 4. Turning Their Head to the Side